updated

 Hørte has a public space which is an art gallery open at summer time

 Not too far away there's a food garden which up to last year was also a communal place.
-Maybe it could return to that?
+We applied to get a spot there, and hopefully we will get it.

-We are involved in making an old school becoming a wood carving communal space.
+In the area there's also an old school which is becoming a wood carving communal space.

 There are plenty of possible tours in nearby nature.
 And we could drive you where it's harder to get by public transportation